Porcupine Real Estate Blog

-You may have a stronger offer if you change the type of financing, increase your offer price, decrease or eliminate seller-paid concessions, etc. You may even consider an escalation clause.
-Your agent will go over all the options to help make the offer more attractive.
+You may have a stronger offer if you change the type of financing, increase your offer price, decrease or eliminate seller-paid concessions, or a combination of these.
+You may even consider an escalation clause.
+Our agents will go over all the options to help make the offer more attractive.

 Multiple offer situations don't have to be a headache for buyers.
 Our agents are skilled in negotiations and have some tips and tricks that can give you more leverage when making offers in a competitive market.
 Contact us to talk with one of our agents today.